DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-It is best practice to have a user with roles that you can copy from instead of creating a user and manually assigning them roles and permissions.
-Doing this is scalable and saves a bunch of time, especially if you have to make many user accounts.
+It is best practice to create a user with roles that can be copied, rather than manually assigning roles and permissions to each new user.
+This approach is scalable and saves time, especially when creating multiple user accounts.

 <br>
 <br>